SahanDisa/datacamp/README.md

 > Quality is the key, Quantity is fun, Cheers
 >

+### How to use

+Use the repostiory to gain the basic knowlege of python,R,SQL,Scala for functional programming, machine learning and data analysis stuff

 ## Have a New Idea

 > Open a issue in issue section and do a pull request by including the issue tag